cperves/moodle-block-my_external_backup_restore_courses/README.md

   * Go to Administration -> Security -> HTTP security
   * check settings
   * and above all check curlsecurityblockedhosts content, you maybe have to had remote moodle ip
+  * check also curlsecurityallowedport to add 443 port
+  * moodle debug message should refer to url_is_blocked or something like that
+* check that both moodle course and client are able to communicate, that url is not blocked
+  * for example by a load balancer

 ## Contributions
 Contributions of any form are welcome.
 Github pull requests are preferred.